Gendered Inequalities in Online Harms: Fear, Safety Work, and Online Participation: Discussion

-Overall, we provide up-to-date evidence within a nationally representative sample of UK adults about how and when women are disproportionately affected by online harms.
+Overall, we provide novel evidence about how and when women are disproportionately affected by online harms.
 Our findings demonstrate the myriad of harms that men and women are exposed to online, providing valuable information about who is most at risk and when, important for knowing where psychological support should most be directed and in what ways interventions against online harms may be most effective.
-Our work highlights the need for greater efforts from platforms to protect women users, welcoming efforts from the Online Safety Act in requiring Ofcom to develop guidance for tech companies to reduce harm to women and girls \citep{EVAW2023}.
+Our work highlights the need for greater efforts from platforms to protect women users, welcoming efforts from the Online Safety Act in requiring Ofcom to develop guidance for tech companies to reduce harm to women and girls \citep{EVAW2023, Ofcom2025SaferLife}, but we also emphasise that such measures must go beyond individual focus and address the systemic reproduction of inequality in digital spaces.
 To ensure an egalitarian society, we must make sure that all members of society feel safe and able to participate in online spaces.